 If you put the Echo 3rd gen and the Echo Plus second-gen next to each other, could you tell the difference?
 Probably not.
-Past generations had very distinct design differences between the two Echos, especially when Amazon switch to fabric exteriors for the more advanced models.
+Past generations had very distinct design differences between the two Echos, especially when Amazon switched to fabric exteriors for the more advanced models.
 But at this point, the two versions have caught up with each other and have more or less the same design.

-All the Echo models take sound quality to another level with Dolby speaker technology, but is there any difference in the audio hardware inside these two models?
+Echo models take sound quality to another level with Dolby speaker technology, but is there any difference in the audio hardware inside these two models?
 Again, there used to be — but now the two are identical in this area, too.
-Both sport a 3-inch woofer and 0.8-inch tweeter inside a design made for 360-degree sound…and it works very well.
+Both sport a 3-inch woofer and 0.8-inch tweeter inside a design made for 360-degree sound, and it works very well.
 We were impressed with the sound upgrade that the Echo Plus received when it first came out, so it comes as no surprise the 3rd-gen Echo copied the same audio system.

 Both the Echo and Echo Plus also support multi-room audio, so you can play one track in your kitchen while someone else listens to a different track in the living room.
 You can also pair both devices with the Echo Sub, a subwoofer that can help you add some bass to your listening experience.

-Even if you’re not happy with the sound from either device, you can easily hook your Echo or Echo Plus up to a high-end set of speakers, as both the Echo and Echo Plus have a 3.5mm audio output jack (which can be configured as an input jack when necessary).
+Even if you’re not happy with the sound from either device, you can easily hook your Echo or Echo Plus up to a high-end set of speakers, as both the Echo and Echo Plus have a 3.5 mm audio output jack (which can be configured as an input jack when necessary).

 Usefulness and connectivity

-But here we run into the big difference between the two models: The Echo Plus has a couple of extra smart home features that the Echo 3rd-gen does not.
+But here, we run into the big difference between the two models: The Echo Plus has a couple of extra smart home features that the Echo 3rd-gen does not.

 Temperature sensor: The Echo Plus also comes with a temperature sensor that you can assign to the Echo and calibrate to detect the temperature in your room.
 This allows you to give Alexa temperature-related commands or routines, like “turn on the heat when the temperature drops below 60 degrees.”
 If your thermostat doesn’t already have smart features like this, it may be a useful addition to your home.